China is an incredible country for a whole range of reasons.

 The People’s Republic of China is quite a mouthful for people to say over and over.
 So, China is a quick and connectable shortened version of the country’s official name.

 The PRC was founded on October 1, 1949.
-If you’re into history, this is the start of a super interesting period in China to research further.
+If you’re into Chinese history, this is the start of a super interesting period to research further.

 Some scholars believe that the name ‘China’ is derived from ‘Qin’.
 First Emperor Qin Shi Huang is said to be responsible for initially unifying China in 221 BC.